Yanadawa/Undangan-Nikah-Project/README.md

 Project from 2023

-Because of smoe unexpected event (my PC got broken), it has finished on February 2024
+Because of some unexpected event (my PC got broken), it has finished on February 2024